a11yproject/a11yproject.com/CONTRIBUTING.md

 **Issues are not to be used for free accessibility help**.
 Project maintainers may close reported Issues at their discretion.

-### Submitting pull requests
+### Submitting Pull Requests

-Creating a descriptive Issue and assigning it to yourself before you send your Pull Request will help get it accepted.
+Creating a descriptive [Issue](https://github.com/a11yproject/a11yproject.com/issues/new/choose) and assigning it to yourself before you send your Pull Request will help get it accepted.
 It will provide a better understanding of what your request entails and why it was made.
 It also helps to link the Issue to the Pull Request and vice-versa (eg. "This Pull Request addresses Issue XX").

 Project maintainers may reject Pull Requests at their discretion.

+When submitting your Pull Request, please include the text "closes" or "fixes" and then the issue number.
+For example:
+> Fixes #101.
+This will help us automatically close the issue upon merging the Pull Request!

-### Stale issues and pull requests
+### Stale Issues and Pull Requests

 Project maintainers will close Issues and Pull Requests if they become stale, leaving a note for the author as to why.
 This keeps our Issue tracker and code work clean and up-to-date, and helps project maintainers focus their attention where it is needed.

-#### Stale issues
+#### Stale Issues

 An Issue is considered to be in a "stale" state when any of the following conditions are met: